 In most situations where an individual brought a lighting case against a municipality or government entity for producing too much light, the courts found that the public benefits sought by the local government outweigh the harm suffered by the plaintiff.

 The complete Summary Findings of case law related to light pollution, light trespass, and inadequate lighting can be found here.
+The appendix mentioned in the Summary Findings can be found here.

 The light pollution cases show that claims of light nuisance are very fact-specific, dependent upon local law and restrictive covenants, and are often related to other nuisance issues.
 From Zhou’s research, it appears clear that litigation success requires effective advocacy to establish public support for public lighting policies that serve their communities.